yugabyte/yugabyte-db/docs/content/latest/api/ysql/commands/ddl_create_table.md

 ### Split Into

 The `SPLIT INTO` clause specifies the number of tablets that will be created for the table.
-This is useful for two data center (2DC) deployments.
+Pre-splitting tablets using `SPLIT INTO` helps distrbute write and read workloads on a production cluster.
+For example, if you have 30 servers, splitting the table into 30 tablets prepares the cluster for maximum write loads.
 See example below: [Create CDC table specifying number of tablets](#create-cdc-table-specifying-number-of-tablets).

 {{< note title="Note" >}}